-Whether it’s due to the cost of rent and medication or different recommendations of care, as a private service, veterinarians can charge whatever they need to for the services in Canada.
-This means prices can vary widely depending on where you shop around.
+Whether it’s due to the cost of rent and medication or different recommendations of care, as a private service, veterinarians can charge whatever they need to for their services in Canada.
+This means prices can vary widely depending on where you shop.

 This is what happened to Ontario resident, Raphaela Mandel when her puppy, Xuxa had a severe gastrointestinal issue and needed medical treatment.

-One veterinarian in Brampton, Ont., said that Xuxa would need her entire teeth removed and that it would cost between $7,000 to $10,000.
+One veterinarian in Brampton, Ont., said that Xuxa would need her entire set of teeth removed and that it would cost between $7,000 and $10,000.

 “I thought there is no way.
 I understood some teeth needed to be extracted, but he said all of it,” Mandel said.
 “We said there is no way we can afford that and put our dog through that.”

 Xuxa had previously undergone surgery for her gastrointestinal problems, and Mandel did not want to put the puppy through another surgery right away.
 So the family decided to wait.

 Mandel and her family then moved to Niagara Falls, Ont., and started shopping around for prices on pet teeth cleaning in the region.

 “When we moved to the Niagara region, we had no idea where to go or whom to visit,” she said.
 “Starting fresh with a sick puppy was hard.
 We found a few (places) in the area, went in for general consultations and some of them wanted blood tests before she even got onto the examining table.”

 “These tests can rack up for those who can’t afford it,” she added.